- 7 Best Beard and Mustache Combs of 2019

 - Don’t get a metal comb, ever – Although metallic beard combs look quite nice, they don’t perform that well at all.
 The teeth of the combs are often uneven and can damage the facial hair, while the metal itself can cause a static charge to your hair strands; not good.

-- Choose the right teeth spacing – If you have a coarser and thick beard, you need to be using a beard comb with wider teeth spacing; otherwise, you’ll end up in snag-city.
+- Choose the right teeth spacing – If you have a coarse, curly, and thick beard, you need to be using a beard comb with wider teeth spacing; otherwise, you’ll end up in snag-city.
 If your beard is softer and not overly thick, you can get away with combs that have the teeth more spaced in.

-- Plastic combs suck – I wish they wouldn’t because plastic is super cheap, but the fact is that plastic beard combs are often flimsy, easy to break, machine-produced in mass quantities, and they cause static charge for the whiskers.
+- Plastic combs suck – I wish they wouldn’t because plastic is super cheap, but the fact is that plastic beard combs are often flimsy, easy to break, machine-produced in mass quantities, and they cause the static charge for the whiskers.

-- Look for these – The biggest thing to look for material-wise is to make sure that your beard comb is made of an anti-static and durable material, such as wood, horn, or cellulose acetate.
+- Look for these – The biggest thing to look for material-wise is to make sure that your beard comb is made of anti-static and durable material, such as wood, horn, or cellulose acetate.
 Also, make sure that the comb is hand-crafted or at least finished by hand.

 7 Best Beard and Mustache Combs of 2019